 “As a dialysis nurse, you’re making a pledge to be there for the patients who really need us,” he says.
 “The treatment that they are receiving cannot be postponed, whether there's a calamity or there’s a pandemic—they have to go on.”

 Because of the nature of the treatment, dialysis nurses like Miel Alanzalon undergo additional training to gain the expertise required to deliver care.
 So when COVID-19 required a number of staff from the unit to quarantine, resulting in a staffing shortage, the team rallied to ensure life-saving care continued.

 “Our work is a bit specialized so we can’t get just any staff from other units to help out.
 We are limited to our own fleet of nurses so people had to pick up a lot of shifts.
 It was physically and mentally tiring, but the staff bound together to get us through that very big challenge,” he says.
 “I’m proud of the camaraderie that was shown during those times to help our patients through the most challenging parts of the pandemic.”

 Miel says some of those challenges brought about unexpected positive outcomes.

 “The whole pandemic changed how we went to work, how we conducted ourselves.
 Interactions were limited because of social distancing and also kept brief to limit contact, so we learned how to be creative and how to communicate better—how to make the most of the time given for our patients and for our own staff,” he says.
-“It's a multi-disciplinary team, and it has allowed us to be more close-knit with doing our work, to help the patient achieve the health goals that are set for them.”
+“It's a multi-disciplinary team, and has allowed us to be more close-knit, helping patients achieve the health goals that are set for them.”